wessholders/Professional-Portfolio/Flyway Weather Logger/README.md

 This of course leads to the conclusion that I _**need**_ to schedule a python script to help me track weather data for duck hunting.

+## So what is the significance of weather data and duck hunting?